Skip to main content

 This proposition triggered many questions that have been present throughout my lifelong artistic journey.
 Committing to an artistic voice free from capitalist and institutional control is an economic challenge for most contemporary artists around the world today.
 Lewis Hyde, in his book “The Gift: How the Creative Spirit Transforms the World” (1983), discusses the origin of artistic inspiration and describes the position of the artist in this way: “works of art exist simultaneously in two ‘economies,’ a market economy and a gift economy.
 A work of art can survive without the market, but where there is no gift there is no art.”
 For Hyde, the gift is the inspiration we receive as artists and the necessity to share our creations as gifts with our communities.

-In expressive arts, we consider artistic expression as a gift to ourselves—a gift of renewal, joy, and vitality, a gift that expands our consciousness, and a gift of connection that nourishes those with whom we share it.
-This question of “Art as Gift” became one of the themes weaving itself into this multidirectional inquiry, calling forth other questions such as: What is a fair sharing of resources on a global scale?
+This theme of gift exchanges also naturally calls forth other larger questions such as: What is a fair sharing of resources on a global scale?
 How could a gift society function in today’s world?
 While the endemic debts of African countries seem to be perpetuated by renewed forms of neocolonialism, how can we repair the dynamics of exchange between the global north and the global south?

 LIFE IS MOVEMENT – Stop motion video collage 2024